laminlabs/nf-lamin/README.md

     Transform XXXYYYZZZABC0001 (https://lamin.ai/your-organization/your-instance/transform/XXXYYYZZZABC0001)
     Run abcdefghijklmnopqrst (https://staging.laminhub.com/laminlabs/lamindata/transform/XXXYYYZZZABC0001/abcdefghijklmnopqrst)

-## Postrun script
+## Post-run script

 We generally recommend using the `nf-lamin` plugin.
 However, if lower level LaminDB usage is required, it might be worthwhile writing a custom Python script.

 ### Usage

-We show an example of such a script [here](https://docs.lamin.ai/nextflow-postrun).
+For an example, please see the [post-run documentation](https://docs.lamin.ai/nextflow-plugin).

 Such a script could be deployed via:

-1. a serverless environment trigger (e.g., AWS Lambda)
+1. A serverless environment trigger (e.g., AWS Lambda)
-2. a [post-run script](https://docs.seqera.io/platform/23.4.0/launch/advanced#pre-and-post-run-scripts) on the Seqera Platform
+2. A [post-run script](https://docs.seqera.io/platform/23.4.0/launch/advanced#pre-and-post-run-scripts) on the Seqera Platform

 ## Contributing